filecoin-project/lotus-docs/content/en/storage-providers/advanced-configurations/workers.md

 The default resource table lives in [resources.go](https://github.com/filecoin-project/lotus/blob/master/extern/sector-storage/storiface/resources.go) and can be edited to tune the scheduled behavior to fit specific sealing clusters better.

-Default resource value table.
-Some of these values are _fairly_ conservative:
+Here is the default resource value table.
+There values are conservative:

 | Sector size | Task Type  | Threads | Min RAM | Min disk space| GPU        |
 |-------------|------------|---------|---------|------------|------------|